RaphaelHebert/nsdpy/docs/main.md

     -i
 or..

     --information

-Add the TaxIDs, organism name and lineage to the information lines of the fasta files.
+For the fasta files: add the Taxon name, protein ID (for the cds option only), TaxIDs and lineage to the information lines.
+For the tsv files the header line will appears to be: name (organism name), SeqID (accession version number and protein ID), TaxID,	Lineage, sequence length, sequence.

 ### Taxonomy
+#### kingdom (--kingdom or -k)

     -k
 or

     --kingdom
-The program will write the results in four different fasta files (one for the Metazoa, one for the Fungi, one for the Plantae and one for Others containing the sequence that doesn’t correspond to the above three kingdom)
+The program will write the results in different fasta files (one for the Metazoa, one for the Fungi, one for the Plantae and one for Others containing the sequence that doesn’t correspond to the above three kingdom)
 Example:

     nsdpy -r “users query” -k

-The phylum option works the same for the phyla.
+#### phylum (--phylum or -p)

     -p
 or..